-We are currently receiving Research and Development ("R&D"), tax credits from the UK in connection with our clinical trials being conducted in the UK.
-With effect from April 2024 if expenditure is incurred in connection with activities which take place outside the UK as part of our clinical trials, such credits are not expected to be available.
+We are currently receiving Research and Development, or R&D, tax credits from the United Kingdom, or UK, in connection with our clinical trials being conducted in the UK.
+If the UK government discontinues these tax credits, or we decide to conduct our clinical trials somewhere else, our costs to develop our product candidates would increase significantly.